jaredwray/writr/README.md

 ## Features
 * Takes the complexity of Remark and makes it easy to use.
-* Up and Rendering in seconds with a simple API.
+* Simpke to use and easy API
 * Easily Render to `React` or `HTML`.
 * Generates a Table of Contents for your markdown files (remark-toc).
 * Slug generation for your markdown files (rehype-slug).